-Output indicators (Priority 2, SO: ESO4.11)
+Output indicators (Priority 2, SO: ESO4.8)

 - EECO011: Total number of participants (measurement unit: persons) This indicator measures the number of persons benefitting directly from an ESF+ operation, who can be identified, asked their personal data (data on participants) and for whom specific expenditure is earmarked.
-Other persons shall not be reported as participants. - PSO03: Number of non-governmental organisations supported (measurement unit: number) - This indicator measures the number of NGOs supported through ESF+.
+Other persons shall not be reported as participants. - EECO12: Participants with disabilities (measurement unit: persons) This indicator measures the number of participants who are considered to have a disability and are registered disabled. - PSO03: Number of non-governmental organisations supported (measurement unit: number) - This indicator measures the number of NGOs (such as social partners and related organisations) supported through ESF+.

-Applicable to output indicator EECO01:
+Applicable to output indicators EECO01 and EECO012: